MarijnSt/playlist-generator/README.md

 - Pinia: state management

 ## Requirements
-You need to have a spotify account and create a new app in the spotify developer dashboard.
+If you want to run this locally, you need to have a Spotify account and create a new app in the Spotify developer dashboard.
 After that you can get the client id and client secret and set them in the .env file.
-You can look at [this](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) guide to create a new app.
+You can look at [this](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) guide for more info on how to create a new app.

 ## How to install
 - cp .env.example .env